Computer and Information Science (CIS)

 CIS 1100 Introduction to Computer Programming

 Introduction to Computer Programming is the first course in our series introducing students to computer science.
-In this class you will learn the fundamentals of computer programming in Java, with emphasis on applications in science and engineering.
+In this class you will learn the fundamentals of computer programming, with emphasis on applications in science and engineering.
 You will also learn about the broader field of computer science and algorithmic thinking, the fundamental approach that computer scientists take to solving problems.

 Fall or Spring